FORT HOOD REDESIGNATED TO

 The post was one of nine U.S. Army installations being redesignated based on the Naming Commission’s recommendations to remove the names, symbols, displays, monuments and paraphernalia that honor or commemorate the Confederate States of America.

-“We are proud to be renaming Fort Hood as Fort Cavazos in recognition of an outstanding American hero, a veteran of the Korea and Vietnam wars and the first Hispanic to reach the rank of four-star general in our Army.
+“We are proud to be renaming Fort Hood as Fort Cavazos in recognition of an outstanding American hero, a veteran of the Korea and Vietnam wars.
 General Cavazos’ combat proven leadership, his moral character and his loyalty to his Soldiers and their families made him the fearless yet respected and influential leader that he was during the time he served, and beyond,” said Lt.
-Gen. Sean Bernabe, III Armored Corps Commanding General.
+Gen. Sean Bernabe, former III Armored Corps commanding general.
 “We are ready and excited to be part of such a momentous part of history, while we honor a leader who we all admire.”

 Gen. Cavazos Portraits together